Navigating the path of genomic medicine: Insights from an early detection program

-- An analysis of a pilot genomics screening program at Providence offers insights to help healthcare organizations partner with patients to improve outcomes through genetic testing.
+• A Center for Outcomes Research & Education (CORE) analysis of a genomics screening pilot examines how health systems can partner with patients to improve outcomes through genetic testing.

 Recent advances in precision medicine offer significant promise for more effective prevention and treatment for patients, including those at higher risk of cancer.
 Yet for patients, new screenings and processes may seem like just another step in the already confusing healthcare journey.
 As more healthcare systems and providers launch new programs focused on genetic screening and testing, it's critical to understand the patient experience and shape data-informed strategies to address and overcome barriers to patient participation and follow-up care.

-A research project from the Center for Outcomes Research and Education (CORE) offers insights to help put patient perspectives front and center and shape how healthcare organizations partner with patients to improve outcomes through genetic testing.
-Let's look at CORE's research into an early detection and prevention program at Providence, one of the United States' largest health systems.
+Research from the Center for Outcomes Research and Education (CORE) offers insights from the patient perspective into how healthcare organizations can partner with patients to improve outcomes through genetic testing.

 Read on for highlights, or read the executive summary here